-Upon completion of a successful departmental exam a student in consultation with their advisor will form a Preliminary Exam Committee consisting of 4 members of the Graduate Faculty, at least 2 of which must be members of the GGIS department.
-By the end of the fourth semester the student will prepare a written dissertation proposal and distribute the proposal among committee members for comment.
+Upon completion of a successful departmental exam, a student in consultation with their advisor will form a Preliminary Exam Committee consisting of 4 members, 3 members of the Graduate Faculty, 2 tenured at UIUC, and a majority must be members of the GGIS department.
+By the end of the fourth semester, the student will prepare a written dissertation proposal and distribute the proposal among committee members for comment.
 Since exposure of one's ideas to the critical review of peers and faculty is an important learning experience, each Ph.D. student is required to make a public presentation of his/her dissertation proposal in a graduate or departmental colloquium.